Why be a Parliamentary Intern?

 Brown Bag Lunch Seminar Series

 The Brown Bag Lunch Seminar Series allows the interns to meet informally with policy makers and political actors in their areas of interest.
-In 2016-2017, the interns were honoured to meet with Rosemary Barton, Perry Bellegarde, Cindy Blackstock, The Hon.
-Ed Broadbent, Heather Conway (PIP 1984-85), Julie Gelfand, Kirsten Hillman, James Ross Hurley, Senator Grant Mitchell (PIP 1974-75), Charles Robert, MP Arif Virani (PIP 1994-95), and several other notable individuals.
+Among many other notable individuals, in recent years the interns have been honoured to meet with:

-In 2017-18, interns will receive a $24,000 stipend for a period of ten months (September to June).
-Their travel, accommodation and per diem costs will be provided during comparative study tours to Québec City, Brussels, the United Kingdom, Washington, and Iqaluit.
+Beginning in 2023-24, the Interns will receive a salary of at least $35,000 for the ten month period (September to June).
+The Programme also pays a significant percentage of interns’ moving costs as well as their travel, accommodation and per diem costs during comparative study tours to Québec City, Brussels, the United Kingdom, Washington, and Iqaluit.

-There are no social or medical benefits provided with the stipend and no taxes deducted at source.
+Interns receive no social or medical benefits.
 The demands of the Programme make it impossible for interns to accept outside employment during the internship.